 It’s like arriving at a checkout with a cart full of items, but then splitting your items up between several different friends.
 Each friend can go through a separate checkout with a few of the items and pay separately.
 Once you’ve all paid, you can get together again, load up the cart, and leave.
 The more items there are and the more friends you have, the faster it gets to do things by parallel processing — at least, in theory.

-“If you’ve got everything running perfectly,” Ross says, “then whatever it is that you’re running is running a lot faster than it might on a computer with fewer processors or a single processor.
+“If you’ve got everything running perfectly,” Ross said, “then whatever it is that you’re running is running a lot faster than it might on a computer with fewer processors or a single processor.
 There are certain computations that might take weeks or months to run on your laptop, but if you can parallelize it efficiently to run on a supercomputer, it might take a day.”

-“In real life, different users will submit jobs to the supercomputer, which will do some type of scheduling to determine when those jobs run,” Ross says.
+“In real life, different users will submit jobs to the supercomputer, which will do some type of scheduling to determine when those jobs run,” Ross said.
 “There will typically be multiple different jobs running on the supercomputer at the same time.
 They use different compute nodes, but they share the network resources.
 So the communication from someone else’s job may slow down your job, based on the way data is routed through the network.
 With our simulations, we can explore these types of situations and test out things such as other routing protocols that could help improve the performance of the network.

-“Say I want to understand what happens when two galaxies collide,” Dongarra says.
+“Say I want to understand what happens when two galaxies collide,” Dongarra said.
 “I can’t really do that experiment.
 I can’t take two galaxies and collide them.
 So I have to build a model and run it on a computer.
 Or in the old days, when they designed a car, they would take that car and crash it into a wall to see how well it stood up to the impact.
 Well, that’s pretty expensive and time consuming.
 Today, we don’t do that very often; we build a computer model with all the physics [calculations] and crash it into a simulated wall to understand where the weak points are.”

-What Are Supercomputers Used For?
+What Are Supercomputers Used For

 But it’s bigger than just ROI.

-“Traditional commercial enterprise can see return on investment calculations of, ’It saved us this amount of physical testing costs,’ or, ’We were able to get to market quicker and therefore gain extra income,'" says Andrew Jones, a UK-based high performance computing consultant.
+“Traditional commercial enterprise can see return on investment calculations of, ’It saved us this amount of physical testing costs,’ or, ’We were able to get to market quicker and therefore gain extra income,’" Andrew Jones, a UK-based high performance computing consultant, said.
 "But a basic ROI calculation for HPC is not necessarily where the value comes from.
 If you ask an oil company, it doesn’t come down to being able to find oil 30 percent cheaper.
 It comes down to being able to find oil or not."